 Chronic wrist sprains from poorly treated ligament injuries in the past can lead to weakening of the bones and ligaments in the wrist.
-This can lead to arthritis if not recognized.
+This can lead to arthritis if not treated.

 Symptoms such as pain, swelling, bruising and loss of strength or stability are common with mild (grade 1) to moderate (grade 2) wrist sprains.

-Follow these steps for the first few days or weeks after your injury:
+For the first few days or weeks after your injury:

 For pain, you can use ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), or acetaminophen (Tylenol).
 You can buy these pain medicines at the store.

-To increase flexibility and movement follow these steps:
+To increase flexibility and movement:

-Follow up with your doctor 1 - 2 weeks after your injury.
-Based on your injury, your doctor may want to see you more than one time.
+Follow up with your doctor 1 to 2 weeks after your injury.
+Based on the severity of your injury, your doctor may want to see you more than once.

 Call the doctor if you have:

-Scapho-lunate ligament sprain
+Scapho-lunate ligament sprain - aftercare

 Ingari JV.
 Wrist and hand.
 In: DeLee JC, Drez D Jr., Miller MD, eds.
 DeLee and Drez's Orthopaedic Sports Medicine.
 3rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2009:chap 20.
+Philadelphia, PA: Saunders Elsevier; 2009:chap 20.

 Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.